-3 Projects to Knit in The Great Outdoors
+3 Projects to Knit in the Great Outdoors

-I’ve learned a great many things since moving to Colorado, but one of the most exciting facts is that you can totally knit in the great outdoors.
+I’ve learned a great many things since moving to Colorado, but one of the most exciting things is that you can totally knit in the great outdoors.
 Think my confusion is odd?
 Well then you’ve clearly never lived in Missouri.
 But this summer, I’m going to explore the stunningly beautiful state of Colorado all while having the comfort and leisure time to knit outside.

 Camping in Missouri often means rain, humidity, bugs, drinking iodine-infused lake water, and sunburns.
 Campsites are always on a path that begins and ends with transport home, but you have to get there first.
 In Colorado, you can pave your own path, and the majority of campsites I’ve seen are massive.
 You set up your tent, and you don’t move it until you leave.
 You basically hang out in nature, have extravagant outdoor meals, and go on little day-trip excursions.
 And because you’re in the mountains, it gets chilly at night.
-To me, knitting is the best activity for such a scenario and I can’t wait to get started on these projects – perfect to knit outside.
+To me, knitting is the best activity for such a scenario and I can’t wait to get started on these projects—perfect to knit outside.

 The Parallelogram Hat showcases a bold new cable and ribstitch pattern from Norah Gaughan’s Knitted Cable Sourcebook and also features an unusual and absorbing decrease technique that continues the motif into the crown.
 This hat is worked in a cozy, tight-twist merino that makes the cables and ribbed texture stand out.